rayblake800/Pocket-Home-Bismuth-Vanilla/docs/modules/Windows.md

 FocusInterface is an abstract interface inherited by FocusListener, used by the FocusTracker to send out window focus updates.

 #### [Windows::FocusedTimer](../../Source/System/Windows/Windows_FocusedTimer.h)
- FocusedTimer is a juce::Timer class that only executes its timer callback method when the main application window is focused.
+ FocusedTimer is a juce::Timer class that only executes its timer callback function when the main application window is focused.

 #### [Windows::Info](../../Source/System/Windows/Windows_Info.h)
 The Windows\::Info namespace provides functions for getting information about the main applicationwindow.